 Molten Lava Cakes can be decorated and displayed like cupcakes while offering guests a surprise inside.
 To insert a pink or blue filling into the cakes, use a decorating tip to insert a mixture of tinted white chocolate through the side.

 Consider providing a bartender for the event who can mix non-alcoholic drinks for guests.
 Watching different juices and sodas mix can provide a surprise factor for guests.
 You could also use frozen bits of fruits or herbs inside ice cubes for guests to add to their drinks for an unexpected twist.
+Consider offering a blue punch if the baby will be a boy and a pink punch for a girl.

 The Best of Both Worlds